 Aesthetics Clean, traditional appearance Functional but less traditional

-You might choose copper pipes over PEX when you want the cleanest possible water delivery, the longest proven track record, or a traditional aesthetic in your plumbing.
-Copper has been tested across decades of residential use and consistently delivers on durability and water quality.
+You might choose copper over PEX when you want the cleanest possible water delivery, the longest proven track record, or a traditional look in exposed plumbing.
+Copper has been tested across generations of residential use and consistently delivers on both durability and water quality.
+But if you are putting copper into a home where the crawlspace or pipe runs are not well insulated, the freeze risk becomes a real concern that needs to be addressed before installation begins.

 Should You Have Copper Installed in Your Home?

 If you are unsure which material fits your home best, the right move is to call a professional plumbing service and get a straightforward assessment before committing to either option.
+With 20+ years of experience helping homeowners across Durham, Chapel Hill, Raleigh, and the surrounding Triangle area, Drain Express can give you an honest answer based on your home’s specific layout, insulation, and budget.

 Quick Recap